 Internally the house enjoys very high ceilings in the principal spaces.
 The new kitchen and dining area has ceiling heights in excess of four metres which allows for a full height bookcase to be installed behind the dining table.
+A large rolling ladder comes to rest on the left hand side, allowing full access to every shelf and recess.

 At ground floor level the existing set of walls and lower stair is removed, opening up the space for new stair that flies through the space.